 (2) Severance payments are based on tenure.
-Mr. Provost would be eligible for a severance payment of five months of salary.
+Mr. Provost would be eligible for a severance payment of six months of salary.

-(3) The profit sharing award shown was earned for fiscal 2014, but is unpaid as of the last day of the fiscal year under all scenarios except for Change in Control.
+(3) The profit sharing award shown was earned for fiscal 2015, but is unpaid as of the last day of the fiscal year under all scenarios except for Change in Control.
 Our profit sharing plan states that no less than a target award will be paid in the event of a change in control.

-(4) In this scenario Mr. Provost is able to retain his fiscal 2011, 2012, 2013 and 2014 option awards, a pro-rata portion of his performance share awards and a pro-rata portion of his career equity awards.
+(4) In this scenario Mr. Provost is able to retain his fiscal 2012, 2013 and 2014 option awards, a pro-rata portion of his fiscal 2015 option award, a pro-rata portion of his performance share awards and a pro-rata portion of his career equity awards.

 (5) The amounts shown here do not include the value of any vested equity awards.
-For more information on Mr. Provost's equity awards, please see the Fiscal 2014 Outstanding Equity Awards at Fiscal Year-End table.
+For more information on Mr. Provost's equity awards, please see the Fiscal 2015 Outstanding Equity Awards at Fiscal Year-End table.

-(6) Under all of the scenarios listed, the fiscal 2012 performance shares reflect a payout of 165% (which was earned but unpaid as of the last day of the fiscal year) and a target payout for fiscal 2013 and 2014 awards.
+(6) Under all of the scenarios listed, the fiscal 2013 performance shares reflect a payout of 125% (which was earned but unpaid as of the last day of the fiscal year) and a target payout for fiscal 2014 and 2015 awards.